midonet/midonet/docs/design-overview.md

 the Netlink API: one to install the flow and one to execute the packet (if applicable).
 It will also inform the FlowController of the new datapath flow.

-If no match is found in the WildcardFlow table the packet, it translates the arriving datapath port ID to a virtual port UUID and starts a simulation of the packet as it would traverse the virtual topology.
+If no match is found in the WildcardFlow table it translates the arriving datapath port ID to a virtual port UUID and starts a simulation of the packet as it would traverse the virtual topology.

 When the simulation produces a result a new Wildcard Flow can be produced.
 This Wildcard Flow needs to be translated.
 If the flow is being emitted from